-The debate around the virtue and efficacy of standardised testing is especially acute amongst younger children.
+The debate around the virtue and efficacy of standardised testing is especially fierce in reference to younger children.
 What’s more, questions around the appropriate ways to prepare for NAPLAN further intensifies things.

 In this context, we thought long and hard before we created our NAPLAN programs.
 The decision was ultimately driven by the level of interest from parents and students in specific ways to prepare for NAPLAN — both to fill knowledge gaps and to build confidence.
 In fact, we began getting enquiries for customised help as early as June last year.

 When we considered the volume of requests against our core belief in custom learning support for every child, we began to look more closely at how we could help these students.

 Much of the debate around NAPLAN obscures its original purpose.
 The National Assessment Program for Literacy and Numeracy (NAPLAN) tests the core skills every child needs in order to progress through school.
 It also helps education bodies create benchmarks for learning.

 Statewide assessments are common around the globe, for example the Organisation for Economic Co-operation and Development’s (OECD) PISA test is designed to understand, evaluate and compare education systems worldwide.

 There is obvious value in governments and education systems establishing expectations around age-appropriate academic standards, and holding educators, schools, and governments accountable.